Paris' Best Coffee Roasters, vol I

 While famous for its café culture, Paris has never been the coffee capital of the world.
 It’s been a place for a classic, slightly underwhelming espresso from the ever-sad Cafés Richard, and of course that’s part of its charm.
 The smell of burnt coffee and cigarette smoke is Proustian: for those of us that moved here from abroad, it’s a scent that will forever take us back to those first few months in the city.

-Here at Paris in My Pocket… we’re obsessed.
+Here at Paris in My Pocket… we love a speciality coffee.
 Coffee has been a recurring theme in our content since our recent launch, and a much bigger theme in our founder, Jay Swanson’s content for nearly a decade.

 Jay Swanson sipping some filter coffee at Good News Coffee Shop